Senn-01/voice-inbox-app/cursor_docs/currentTask.md

 - 2023-07-17  v0.4  Updated with GRDB and sync service implementation
 - 2023-07-17  v0.5  Updated with testing and deployment progress
 - 2023-07-18  v1.0  Updated with successful deployment to Fly.io
 - 2023-07-18  v1.1  Updated with backend transcription approach
+- 2023-07-18  v1.2  Updated with successful Whisper transcription deployment